 Intro

-Through various studies research it is proven that positive transformation is a critical aspect of leadership.
-In this paper I will discuss what transformation is, and why it’s important to leadership.equally ,
+Through various studies it is proven that positive transformation is a critical aspect of leadership.
+In this paper I will discuss what transformation is, and why it’s important to leadership.
+Leaders are dependent on transformation equally as much as organizations are.
+This paper will discuss what Transformational leadership is, how I have personally transformed as a leader, how transformational Leadership differs from other types, and what I am currently doing to strive as an ethical leader using transformation as a tool.

-Organizations are living, breathing entities that are constantly changing, and this being so they require resilient leaders who are grounded in their values and beliefs, having strong core values helps leaders have conviction in what they are doing and how they are doing it.
+Organizations are living, breathing entities that are constantly changing.
+This being so they require resilient leaders who are grounded in their values and beliefs.
+Having strong core values helps leaders have conviction in what they are doing and how they are doing it.
 However, as resiliency is an important aspect for a leader to have, solely having strong moral convictions isn’t enough of a leadership trait in itself to foster transformation.
-Willingness to evolve to meet the needs of the organization is also a trait that a leader who wishes to lead transformation must have.
-As organizations are ever changing entities, transformation is an integral part of leadership; a leader without the ability or willingness to transform can become stagnant, thus become unaware of the actual needs of the organization
+Willingness to evolve to meet the needs of the organization is also a behavioral aspect that a leader who wishes to lead transformation must have.
+As organizations are ever changing entities, transformation is an integral part of leadership; a leader without the ability or willingness to transform can become stagnant, thus become unaware of the actual needs of the organization .

-The core of strong leadership in any organization is the recognition of real need, the detection of contradictions among values and practice, the realigning of values, the reorganization of customs where necessary, and the governance of change (Burns, p.43).
+The core of strong leadership in any organization is the recognition of real need, the detection of contradictions among values and practice, the realigning of values, the reorganization of customs where necessary, and the governance of change (Burns, 1978 p.43).
 Burns describes this and stresses that good leadership is essentially the ability to raise consciousness.